Therapeutic Counsellor &

 No one knows exactly how any form of counselling or psychotherapy works neurobiologically or in the brain.
 What we do know is that when a person is very upset, the brain cannot process information as it does ordinarily.
 One moment can become 'frozen in time', and remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings have not changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way they relate to other people.

 EMDR seems to have a direct effect on the way that the brain processes information.
-Normal information processing is resumed, so following a successful EMDR session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
+Normal information processing is resumed, so following successful EMDR treatment, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
 You still remember what happened, but it is less upsetting.
 One theory is that EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 Therefore, EMDR can be thought of as a physiologically based therapy that helps a person see disturbing material in a new and less distressing way.

 If you think EMDR might be right for you and you want to start EMDR therapy in Croydon, please contact me.